 Spinach is one of the most nutrient-dense foods there is.
 Loaded with iron, vitamin C, and antioxidants spinach provides a great energy boost by replenishing any nutrients you may be running low on which helps make the body run more smoothly, leaving you feeling revitalized!

 Talk about the benefits of both worlds.
 Beans offer your protein and the energy boost of a carbohydrate!
 Likewise, beans are loaded with fiber meaning they will stick with you longer, balancing out your energy level.
 Plus they are loaded with magnesium and iron which can help boost energy levels.

 One of America’s favorite snacks and for good reason.
-Almonds (along with other nuts) provide a ton of nutrients like manganese, riboflavin, copper, selenium, vitamin E and a good dose of heart healthy omega-3s.
-These nutrients will help your revitalize and re-boost one handful at a time.
+Almonds (along with other nuts) provide a ton of nutrients like manganese, riboflavin, copper, selenium, vitamin E, and a good dose of heart-healthy omega-3s.
+These nutrients will help you revitalize and re-boost one handful at a time.

 Protein plus calcium plus magnesium, yogurt offers a plethora of options that help energize us.
 Magnesium is crucial for energy release while the protein helps us stay fuller longer.

 The best thing about salmon might be its amazing load of heart-healthy omega-3s but it also contains a ton of other ingredients that can boost your energy levels.
 Things like vitamin B6 and riboflavin can help put that pep back in your step.

 Exercise is one of the best energy boosters there is.
 It gets your blood pumping, oxygen flowing and endorphins releasing to cause you to feel more energized but also just gives you a greater sense of well-being.
 An endorphin rush can go a long way!